AriJalk/old-unity-solo-train-game/README.md

 * The Build-Action needs a choice interface to select the building to be built.
 * The card-market and End-Round mechanics are not yet implemented; all cards are already defined in the spreadsheet but are yet to be implemented beyond the starting ones.
 However, most cards derive their behavior from the two basic actions, Build/Transport.
 So, once the core actions are fully implemented and refined, I will implement the rest.

-## Demonstration of the Network Expansion Mechanic
+## Video Demonstration of the Network Expansion Mechanic

 In this demonstration, we'll use a test environment map and the regular starting hand to initiate a build action through a card.
 We'll build rails to test if track building limitations are working properly, and also increment money through the discard of another card to observe its implication on possible build locations.
 Note that the card used for money incrementation is not discarded in the demo, as it's testing its contribution.
 The money doesn't decrement in this demo since it's testing a scenario of expanding over several turns.
 This demonstration also showcases the Spherical rotation camera.